C4 spinal cord injuries make up about 15.3% of all spinal cord injuries, making them the most common level of injury.

 Potential Complications of C4 Spinal Cord Injury

-Depending on the severity of one’s C4 spinal cord injury, the onset of complications can vary.
+Depending on the severity of one’s C4 spinal cord injury, the complications can vary.
 Generally, those with more severe SCIs are more likely to experience complications due to greater immobility.

 Bladder and Bowel Dysfunction